By Nicole Buckler

 There are many wildly romantic castles abandoned or in need of a new owner across Ireland.
-I dare you not to fall in love with any of these.
+We dare you not to fall in love with any of these.
 One look, and your bank account could be toast.

 The castle and mill are in a state of desperate disrepair.
 It would take a lot of love and effort to get this hidden gem back into Google maps.
 However funding is available via conservation grants to repair and restore this protected structure.